camunda/camunda-docs-manual/site/src/documents/api-references/rest/task/post-delegate.html.md

   <tr>
     <td>500</td>
     <td>application/json</td>
     <td>If the task does not exist or delegation was not successful.
-See the [Introduction](/api-references/rest/#!/overview/introduction) for the error response format.</td>
+See the <a href="/api-references/rest/#!/overview/introduction">Introduction</a> for the error response format.</td>
   </tr>
 </table>